CSOgroup/Lymphomoid-IF-pipeline/README.md

 ### Marker quantification (i.e. segmentation)
 This step obtains for each cell, from its mask detected in the cell detection step, the mean intensities of each of the markers in the nucleus and in the cytoplasm.

 1. To run this step, check first that you are part of the Docker group on the server.
-If your username is in the output of `grep /etc/group -e "docker"`, you can move to the next point, otherwise ask the system admin (currently Luca Nanni) to add you to the Docker group.
+If your username is in the output of `grep /etc/group -e "docker"`, you can move to the next point, otherwise ask the system admin (currently Divyanshu Srivastava) to add you to the Docker group.
-2. If the virtual environment has not been activated from the cell detection part, run the `source /mnt/data2/shared/Lymphomoid-IF-software/Lymphomoid-IF-venv/bin/activate` command to activate the virtual environment.
+2. If the conda environment is not yet activated, activate it using `conda activate lymphomoid_if`.
-3. Then, run the _quantifyIntensities.py_ script, with the same required parameters as in the cell detection step:
+3. Run the _quantifyIntensities.py_ script, with the same required parameters as in the cell detection step:
    * `--sample_names`: a list of _ImageName_ of the images to process, it could be 1 or many, separated by a whitespace (see example later).
    * `--dir`: the absolute path of the _Quantification_ directory
    * `--channel_info_path`: the path to the .txt or .tsv file containing information on the image channels.
 The values must be separated by tabs.
 In particular, the file must contain a _Channel\_name_ and a _Cellular\_location_ (Nucleus or Cytoplasm) column.